enviroCar/wfs4BIT-Adapter/README.md

         id: <YOUR_PROVIDER_ID>
         secret: <YOUR_PROVIDER_SECRET>
   ```
-  You find ID and SECRET of your provider and consumer on the marketplace, when being logged in into your organization.
+  You find ID and SECRET of your provider on the marketplace, when being logged in into your organization.

 #### Configure application address and port: